bonny/WordPress-Simple-History/readme.txt

 - **Beaver Builder** – The plugin [Beaver Build](https://wordpress.org/plugins/beaver-builder-lite-version/) is a page builder for WordPress that adds a flexible drag and drop page builder to the front end of your WordPress website.
 Simple History will log when a Beaver Builder layout or template is saved or when the settings for the plugins are saved.

-Plugin authors can add support for Simple History in their plugins using the [logging API](https://simple-history.com/docs/logging-api/).
-Plugins that have support for Simple History includes:
+Is your plugin missing?
+No problem – plugin authors can add support for Simple History in their plugins using the [logging API](https://simple-history.com/docs/logging-api/).

+#### Plugins that have support for Simple History includes:

 - [Connections Business Directory](https://wordpress.org/plugins/connections/)
 - [Simple History Beaver Builder Add-On](https://wordpress.org/plugins/extended-simple-history-for-beaver-builder/)